On Hold Stories

 The whole trip to Hue and Hanoi was a tremendous success.
 Dr. Dean and I made many friends, and influenced the emerging field of small animal medicine and surgery in a positive way.
 Students and officials saw Dr. Dean, a strong, competent professional, as a role model in a largely male dominated country.

-As with all missions of this kind, we intended to help others in need of our expertise, but as it turned out, it was us who benefitted the most.
+As with all missions of this kind, we intended to help others in need of our expertise, but as it turned out, it was us who benefited the most.
 Experiences like this influence us in a positive way for the rest of our lives.